Poems on Crabs from Dream in the Red Chamber

 Poem on Crab by Lin Daiyu

-Lin Daiyu was a teenager girl and treated like a princess in the family, yet she forever felt self-pity and never stopped whinging.
+Lin Daiyu was a teenage girl and treated like a princess in the family, yet she forever felt self-pity and never stopped whinging.
+(Hong Kong)

 An ink painting by Xu Wei, a Ming Dynasty artist